martiniani-lab/FReSCo/README.md

 # FReSCo
 Fast Reciprocal Space Correlator

-FReSCo is a Python package (written in c++ and wrapped with cython) to impose reciprocal-space (aka Fourier-space, k-space) constraints on a real space system.
+FReSCo is a Python package (written in c++ and wrapped with cython) to impose reciprocal-space (aka Fourier-space, k-space) constraints on a real space system in 1d, 2d, or 3d.
 For example, starting from a random point pattern, we can adjust the positions of the points to find a point pattern whose structure factor looks like Van Gogh's Starry Night:

 ![](./images/fresco_diagram.png)